 Stock Market Variation – Stat think, gives you an edge and is taught in our book:

-Statistics, Variation and volatility considered here as:
+Statistical thinking: Statistics, Variation and volatility is considered here:

 This philosophy (Stat-think) relates to how people take in and process information (learning) as well as how they respond to it (action).
 It is based on the following: